Declare variables

 }

 Before we go on you might want to give the code a quick test run.
-Compile it (if applicable), make sure there's a file called addin.txt
+Compile it (if applicable - Python doesn't need compiling) and run it.
+If it compiles/runs properly and asks you for input, then we're doing good.

 As it turns out, the code to add the two numbers together is probably the simplest part of the program!
 Adding numbers is a fundamental computer operation, and most programming languages can tell the computer to add two numbers without any hassles.
 If you're still following the skeleton code structure, you'll want to put this in the "Calculation" section.